 When product teams are tasked with crafting effective user surveys, the following key principles should be the most important considerations:

-Of course, you could break these questions down into smaller, more digestible (and more focused) surveys.
+Of course, you can always talk to your customers and you could break these questions down into smaller, more digestible (and more focused) surveys.
 But doing this without proper context only further reduces the probability that users will have used the product features you’re talking about.

 With microsurveys, context is baked into delivery.
 When building any kind of in-product user survey, you need to consider the user’s journey.
 What were they doing immediately before the feedback, and what action should actually trigger the microsurvey to appear for them?